calyau/maxima/crosscompile-windows/README.txt

 ======================

 Of course just by double-clicking/executing the generated EXE on Windows.
-This Maxima installer installs into C:\maxima-VERSION, you can not change this directory.
+This Maxima installer installs into C:\maxima-VERSION, changing this directory is not recommended (because special characters or foreign language characters might cause problems).

 If you want to do an *unattended* installation (e.g. if you plan to install Maxima on many computers in a school, university or company), this installer (and uninstaller) understands the command line switch "/S" (for 'silent install').

+To select a installation directory for a unattended installation, use "/D=directory", e.g. to install to C:\maxima the command would be: maxima-clisp-sbcl-VERSION-win32.exe /S /D=C:\maxima

 Testing the installed package:
 ==============================